-For the purposes of taxation in Japan, taxpayers are classified into 3 categories:
+For taxation in Japan, taxpayers are classified into 3 categories:

 - Permanent resident: A Japanese national or non-Japanese national who has been present in Japan for at least 5 years within the last 10 years.

-- Non-permanent resident: Individual of a non-Japanese nationality who has not resided to maintained domicile in Japan for 5 years or more in the last 10 years.
+- Non-permanent resident: Individual of a non-Japanese nationality who has not resided to maintain domicile in Japan for 5 years or more in the last 10 years.

 - Non-resident: Individual who has lived in Japan for less than 1 year and does not have a primary base of living in Japan.

 In Japan, income tax is based on a self-assessment system.
 Generally, taxpayers must file tax returns to declare income and deductions and pay the tax due.
 However, if you’re considered a resident for tax purposes, you may not be required to file taxes due to Japan’s Year-End Adjustment System.
 This means that wage earners have their tax withheld by the employer and receive an adjustment at year-end to refund or pay the tax balance.
 You will be required to file a tax return if you/your

 - You have an employment income paid outside of Japan

 - You leave Japan before the year ends.